- Since April 2015: SIIC PhD Fellow

 Media in Germany and Japan have covered the 2011 triple disaster, which is often just called “Fukushima” outside Japan, in quite different ways.
 To mention just one example, media outlets in Germany focused on the nuclear disaster, and, according to critics, tended to report in a one-sided, sensationalist way.
 On the other hand, their Japanese counterparts placed more emphasis on the tsunami.
 They were denounced for an uncritical or even downplaying attitude with regard to the nuclear disaster in Fukushima.
 I argue these differences are too profound to be attributed only to the fact that Japan was physically affected while Germany was not.
 The analytical approach of this PhD goes much deeper as it explores the different national discourses on nuclear risk, the distinct techniques of disaster reporting, but also the fundamental differences between the journalistic cultures of both countries.
 On the methodological level, the study includes expert interviews with academics and narrative interviews with journalists from both countries who reported on the disaster.
 The culturally sensitive approach of this study furthermore aims at contributing to the De-Westernization discourse in Communication and Journalism Studies.

-- Meissner, F. (accepted).
+- Meissner, F. (2018).
 Voices from the Disaster Area.
 Local and Regional Media in Miyagi and Fukushima Prefectures after ‘3.11’.
 Contemporary Japan.
+(Link)

 - Meissner, F. (2016).
 Bunkateki shiten kara mita jaanarizumu to higai.
 Doitsu to nihon no 3.11 hōdō.
 [Journalism and Disasters seen from a cultural perspective.
 German and Japanese media coverage of ‘3.11’].
 In: Sakata, Kuniko (Ed.): Hisaichi kara kangaeru 3.11 to terebi.
 [Thinking about ‘3.11’ and TV from the disaster area’s perspective].
 Tōkyō.